infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

 ## Codeception for WordPress

-You can find full installation instructions [here](https://codeception.com/for/wordpress) or in the [official documentation](https://wpbrowser.wptestkit.dev/) for wp-browser extension.
+You can find full installation instructions [here](https://wpbrowser.wptestkit.dev/).

 ### Installation